gorango/flowcraft/docs/guide/recipes/fan-out-fan-in.md

 A "fan-out, fan-in" pattern is where a workflow splits into multiple parallel branches that execute concurrently (fan-out) and then merges the results of those branches back together before proceeding (fan-in).

-Cascade provides a dedicated `ParallelFlow` builder that makes creating this pattern simple and declarative.
+Flowcraft provides a dedicated `ParallelFlow` builder that makes creating this pattern simple and declarative.

 ## The Pattern